SEAC 5030. Single Subject Research in Special Education. 3 Hours.

 SEAC 5140.
 Collaborative Roles in Education.
 3 Hours.

 A critical analysis of issues, research, implementation approaches, and recommended practices for employing collaborative models to support learning.
 Evaluating and accessing community resources, and developing and maintaining interdisciplinary and interagency partnerships will be studied.

 SEAC 5500.
 Characteristics of Students with Low Incidence Disabilities.
 3 Hours.

 A study of current and future historical, philosophical, social, legal, medical, and educational perspectives of students with low incidence disabilities.
 The identification, classification, and unique characteristics of these individuals are included.

 SEAC 5530.
-Systematic Instruction for Students with Low Incidence Disabilities.
-3 Hours.
+Systematic Instruction for Students with Significant Disabilities.
+2 Hours.

-Strategies and methods to facilitate the acquisition, generalization, and maintenance of skills for children and youth with low incidence disabilities in both school and community-based settings.
+Strategies and methods to facilitate the acquisition, generalization, and maintenance of skills for children and youth with significant disabilities in both school and community-based settings.
 This course will focus on evidence-based methods of systematic instruction.

 SEAC 5540.
 Positive Behavior Support.
 3 Hours.

 Study of the principles and application of positive behavioral support strategies for managing challenging behaviors of individuals with low incidence disabilities.
 Course content focuses on the development of behavioral support strategies derived from functional assessments.